 One of the main reasons technical training, also known as vocational training, is stealing the spotlight from college is that it can be quick.Â Typically, ten weeks to two years.

 Some programs like welding training can be completed in a little as seven months.

 Who can benefit from technical training?
 Those who know what career they want and can prepare for it in trade school, as opposed to college.
-Trade school is generally a path to jobs requiring specific technical skills like fusing metal, drawing blood or coloring hair.4,
+Trade school is generally a path to jobs requiring specific technical skills.

 By contrast, college is often the route to careers in which extensive theoretical knowledge of a subject is necessary.
-Think lawyers and doctors who have to become experts on complex laws and the innerworkings of the human body before they can enter their fields.
+For examples, lawyers and doctors have to become experts on complex laws and the innerworkings of the human body before they can enter their fields.